Ghazi Falah: Detention and release

 He was held for over three weeks in an Israeli jail after he was arrested on suspicion of espionage on July 8, 2006, while touring near the Lebanon border.
 The arrest occurred one week before the 2006 Israeli-Lebanon conflict.
 He was denied access to a lawyer for the first 18 days of his detention.

-On July 30, 2006, the Israeli Shin Bet security service and the Israeli police released Dr. Falah without filing charges against him.
+On July 30, 2006, the Israeli Shin Bet security service and the Israeli police released Falah without filing charges against him.

 Recent activities

-In recent years, Ghazi Falah has broadened his interests to include the geography of the media, focusing on the representation of Arabs and Muslims in daily newspapers in the U.S. His professional visits to Arab and Muslim countries include Egypt, Jordan, Morocco, Tunisia, Lebanon, Syria, UAE, Kuwait, Bahrain, Oman, and Iran.

-At present, Ghazi Falah is a tenured Full Professor at the University of Akron and engaged in research on American bilateral relations with the Arab world.
-This new project is based on an extensive student opinion survey conducted at university campuses in Lebanon and Kuwait.
+In recent years, Falah has broadened his interests to include the geography of the media, focusing on the representation of Arabs and Muslims in daily newspapers in the U.S. Ghazi Falah was a tenured Full Professor at the University of Akron through around 2020.
+In 2021, he worked as a researcher at the College of Security and Global Studies, American University in the Emirates in Dubai, United Arab Emirates, and in 2023 was working at the Department of Geography, College of Social Sciences at Mutah University, Al Karak, Jordan.